mbensmida/sphinx-poc/docs/Backup.rst

 ~~~~~~~~~~~~~~

 Check your database configurations to see which databases are being
 used.
-The database configurations are described in `Configuring
+The database configurations are described in :ref:`Configuring eXo Platform <Database.ConfiguringPLF>`
-eXo Platform <Database.ConfiguringPLF>` of the Database configuration
+of the Database configuration section.
-section.

-There should be three `datasources <Database.ConfiguringPLF>`: JCR, IDM
+There should be three :ref:`datasources <Database.ConfiguringPLF>`: JCR,
-and JPA.
+IDM  and JPA.

 You should backup and restore the whole database.
 If you want to backup
 and restore tables separately, make sure your backup parts are